CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 * Azure ML knows about our experiment and our initial run
 * Azure ML has the output files of our trained model in Blob storage
 * We have registered our initial model as a Azure ML Model in our Workspace

-## Training an advanced Machine Learning model in Batch AI